ktmeindl/yelp/README.md

 ## Setup
-There are two ways to create a custom version of this app:
+There are two ways to create a custom version of this application:

 1. Check out the git project and create your own docker container based on this git repository
 2. Create a new docker container based on ktmeindl/yelp:1.0.0